Paludification

 Paludification is the process by which forest is converted to peatland.

 Paludification is the most common process by which peatlands in the boreal zone are formed.
+Paludification involves peat accumulation on previously drier, vegetated habitats in mineral soils, representing a shift from forests, grasslands, or long-exposed bare land to peatland, with organic soils initiating and thickening as peat accumulates.
+The accumulation of peat can be driven by factors external to the ecosystem, such as climate, geomorphology, geology, and soils, or by internal factors within the ecosystem, such as local peat accumulation.
+Central to the process is the hydrological balance, which must be positive (wet) during the growing season for paludification to proceed.

 Formation

 The process is characterized by peat initialization on previously drier and vegetated habitats over inorganic soils, with no fully aquatic phase.
 Thus the paludification process includes a shift from forests, grassland or long exposed bare land to peatland.
 The initiation of this accumulation of organic matter (i.e. peat), can be controlled by both allogenic (i.e. external to the ecosystem) and autogenic (i.e. internal to the ecosystem) factors.
 The hydrological balance is critical for the initiation of peat.
 The hydrological balance can simply be defined as the difference between the incoming and outgoing amount of water (e.g. precipitation minus evapotranspiration and minus runoff).
 Usually it is considered that factors such as climate, geomorphology, geology and soils control this balance.
 However, paludification may also be just a result of the local accumulation of peat (i.e. autogenic factor).